eclipse-archived/codewind-docs/docs/_documentations/mdt-eclipse-installinfo.md

 - `eclipse/codewind-pfe-amd64`

 ## Using Codewind
 When the installation is complete, the extension is ready to use, and you are prompted to open the Codewind workspace.

-For more information about using Codewind, see [Managing Codewind projects](mdteclipsemanagingprojects.html).
+Codewind creates the `~/codewind-workspace` folder to contain your projects.
+You can open the `codewind-workspace` or a project within the workspace as your Eclipse workspace.
+For more information, see [Getting started: Codewind for Eclipse](mdteclipsegettingstarted.html).

 ## Removing containers and images
 To remove Codewind, see [Uninstalling Codewind from Eclipse](mdteclipseuninstall.html).